henmja/gs-Pacbattle/README.md

 #Pacbattle
-This game was developed by Henrik Lessø Mjaaland.
-As the name insinuates Pacbattle is inspired by Pac-Man.
+As the name indicates, Pacbattle is inspired by Pac-Man.
 It can be two to four players.
 Pacbattle is a melee game, so it is best suited for four-player.
-There is two ways to win Pacbattle.
 All the players starts with three health points.
 Each player can have max five health points and minimum one (if a player has zero health points the given player is dead).

 When the game starts, a timer starts counting from sixty to zero.
-One can either win by eating all your opponents before the timer reaches zero or by having the highest score after the timer has reached zero (If a player is dead, but not all besides one are dead, the win order is solely based on score and it does not matter that the given player died).
-In order to eat a specific opponent one must bite the opponent until the opponent’s health bar reaches zero.
-The health bar drops by one for each bite.
-In order to bite a specific player one must intersect the player whilst being behind the player.
-There is also food respawning at different locations at a interval of three seconds.
-Biting another player or eating food increases score by one.
+You can either win by eating all your opponents before the timer reaches zero or by having the highest score after the timer has reached zero (If for example a player is dead, but not all besides one are dead, the win order is solely based on score and it does not matter that the given player died).

+ In order to “kill” a specific opponent you must bite the opponent until the opponent’s health bar reaches zero (If a player is bitten, the given player’s health and score is decreased by one).
+In order to bite an opponent you must intersect the given opponent whilst being behind the given opponent.
+Each time you bite an opponent, both your health and score will increase by one while the opponent’s health and score will decrease by one.

+There are four yellow dots/food respawning at different locations at an interval of three seconds.
+Eating food increases score and health by one.
+The players’ speed increases/decreases proportionally with the given player’s size.

 ##Table of Contents